Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 You can also choose to bring a /48 and mark it as non-advertisable, keeping control of IP advertisements on your on-premises setup.
 After importing it, you can assign /56 ranges from the space to individual VPCs in the same account.

+#### VPC subnet addressing

+Although you can assign one /56 IPv6 CIDR block to a VPC, the VPC subnets are /64 fixed in length.
+This yields to the interface ID being /64 in length, in accordance with the general format of the IPv6 unicast addresses.
+Given the fixed size of the VPC CIDR and the subnet prefix, you have 8 bits for subnet allocation in the VPC, enabling you to create 256 subnets in the VPC.